JuliaLang/www.julialang.org/blog/2020/05/rr.md

 so there you go.
 Also, people worked really hard to get the equation rendering working, on this blog, so I better use it.
 Anyway, where were we?

-Ah yes, `rr` works by treating the kernel/userspace boundary as the determinism boundary.
+Ah yes - how does `rr` do what it does?
+One of the key tricks it uses is to re-use an abstraction boundary that already exists: That between the application and the underlying Operating System (or more specifically the Linux kernel).
+Exploiting this abstraction boundary as a determinism boundary (that is relying on determinism to apply any changes made internal to the application, but explicitly recording any changes made by the kernel) has a lot of advantages.
-This has a lot of advantages.
 For one, the kernel isolates a lot of state.
 If a part of the disk state (e.g. a file) wasn't requested through the kernel, you can be guaranteed that it didn't affect the process state (assuming the kernel works correctly of course).
 It abstracts over hardware details and provides